microsoft/Dynamics-365-Demand-Planning-Custom-Azure-ML-Template/README.md

 2. Connect to Azure ML Service from Demand Planning
    > the second video shows in detail where to find the information you need to connect demand planning with AzureML, use the documentation below as well
 3. Set up a forecast using your Custom ML
-   > Operations > Forecast profiles > add Custom Azure Machine Learning step > three dots -> settings > Custom action configuration > Azure ML Endpoints > select your endpoint
+   > Operations > Forecast profiles > add Custom Azure Machine Learning step > three dots -> settings > Custom action configuration > Azure ML Endpoints > select your batch endpoint

 ## Contributing